macOS all the way!

 - Ducky One 2 SF RGB White mechanical keyboard with Cherry MX Brown switches.
 Being relatively new to mechanical keyboards, they really are game-changers.

-NVIDIA GeForce GTX 670 4 GBAMD Radeon RX 580 4 GB.
+NVIDIA GeForce GTX 670 4 GBAMD Radeon RX 580 4 GB (upgraded in April 2020).
 I built this in 2012 with the intention of upgrading parts as needed—only a strong need to upgrade has yet to present itself.
 Let’s see how long this old hardware will last before it gets converted into a Linux box.
 Used for browser testing and storage.
+I backup photos from my laptop to my PC’s RAID array via

 - Sony a6000